-Led by Principal, Mrs. Nicki Williams, who has moved from Liwa International School for Girls in Al Ain to take over the role of Founding Principal in Abu Dhabi, LISM has opened with 21 teachers and 12 teaching assistants.
+The school is led by Principal, Ms. Margaret Haynes.
+LISM opened with 21 teachers and 12 teaching assistants.
 Teachers have been recruited from the UK, Ireland, USA, South Africa, and Europe creating a truly International team.

 A key focus of the management team is to ensure that there is a balance of experience amongst the faculty.
 Staff range from newly qualified, who come with all the energy and enthusiasm of a new teacher, to very experienced staff on the team that can support their colleagues with improving their practice.
 All teachers are required to have a teaching qualification.
 The minimum requirement is a Bachelor’s degree with a postgraduate qualification.
 LISM dedicates a large sum of its budget to the development of its teachers; this professional development includes, technology, e-learning platforms, google educator, Kagan, and English as an Additional Language (EAL) strategies to name just a few.

 The teacher:student ratio varies between grades, recognising the need for more support in the lower grades.
 KG will have a ratio of 1:10, Grades 1 to 4 13:1, and in Grades 5 to 7, there will be one teacher for each group of 15 students.
 Average class size are expected to be 20 students with a maximum of 24.

 In common with the Al Ain schools, Liwa International School - Al Mushrif (LISM) offers an American curriculum, based on the US Common Core Standards (California State) and Next Generation Science Standards.